Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 ATV and Off-Road Tours

-Suppose you'd rather sit behind a throttle than paddle or pedal.
-In that case, Big Sky has guided ATV tours that take you up dusty mountain roads and into backcountry terrain you'd never reach on foot.
+If you'd rather sit behind a throttle than paddle or pedal, Big Sky offers guided ATV tours that take you up mountain roads into backcountry terrain you'd never reach on foot.
 Expect creek crossings, rocky climbs, and views of remote valleys.
-Most tours provide helmets and goggles, but bring a bandana or buff — it gets dusty fast.
+Most tours provide helmets and goggles, but bring a bandana or buff as it gets dusty.
 Drivers need a license, and kids can usually ride as passengers.

 Horseback Riding with a Twist

-This isn't your slow nose-to-tail trail ride.
+Big Sky offers more than your typical trail ride.
 Outfitters like Jake's Horses and Lone Mountain Ranch run trips into rugged country where you'll be riding through rivers, climbing steep hillsides, and sometimes even herding cattle.
 Half-day rides are plenty for most people, but if you're up for it, you can book a full-day ride with a cowboy-style lunch on the trail.

 Paragliding Over the Valley